 Associated Press, Published February 08 2013

-Biologist: Decline in duck populations has begun in USNEW ORLEANS – Larry Reynolds is a reasoned, respected scientist who isn’t prone to hyperbole, but the state’s waterfowl study leader is also a passionate duck hunter.
+Biologist: North America moving into preventable duck population disasterNEW ORLEANS — Larry Reynolds is a reasoned, respected scientist who isn't prone to hyperbole, but the state's waterfowl study leader is also a passionate duck hunter.

 That's why he can't really understand the apathy he's seen from his fellow waterfowlers as the continent moves headlong into a very preventable duck disaster.